 Finish the look by adding highlights in the right places.
 The top of your cheekbones and the browbones are the key spots.

-Whatever eye look you’re going for this party season, there are two rules for photo-ready makeup.
+Whatever eye look you’re going for this season, there are two rules for photo-ready makeup.
 Firstly, make sure you curl your lashes.
 Personally, I always curl them both before and after applying mascara, but it’s personal preference, always curl them before mascara though.

 Secondly, always opt for waterproof mascara.
 Try Max Factor Masterpiece HD Waterproof Mascara and apply two coats, allowing each one to dry thoroughly.